 Legal Documents

 After the lawyer collects all the above data, the attorney starts drafting the essential paperwork.
-The first and foremost step is that the lawyer prepares the divorce petition.
-This comprises of information about the marriage of the partners, residences and children.
+The first and foremost step is the preparation of the divorce petition by the lawyer.
+This comprises of information about the partners’ marriage, residences, and children.
 Louisiana Divorce Procedure by default After the Respondent receives the Petition for divorce, there is no requirement that the Respondent must answer this petition.
-The Petitioner enters a motion titled "Rule to Show Cause" with the court for procuring the final judgment of divorce.
-In this state, each judicial district has laid down specific individual rules related to divorce actions.
-As a consequence of this fact, it is essential that the Petitioner must understand the rules in a specific judicial district by referring to the Louisiana Rules of Court.
-102 divorce Presently, the condition in this state is that most of the divorcing couples opt for the no fault divorce procedure.
-The divorcing partner who desires this sort of divorce has to adhere to Civil Code Article 102.
-Lawyers and Judges frequently refer to this type of divorce as 102 divorce.
-There are 2 stages in this divorce as follows.
+The Petitioner enters a motion titled "Rule to Show Cause" with the court, for procuring the final judgment of divorce.
+In Louisiana, each judicial district has laid down specific individual rules related to divorce actions.
+As a consequence of this, it is essential that the Petitioner must understand the rules in a specific judicial district by referring to Louisiana Rules of Court.
+Louisiana 102 and 103 no-fault divorce processes In Louisiana most of the divorcing couples opt for "no-fault" divorce procedure.
+The divorcing partner who desires this sort of divorce has to adhere to Civil Code Article 102 or Article 103.
+The divorcing couple has to remain separate for 180 days if they have no children, and 365 days if they have minor children.
+There are 2 stages in this 102 divorce which are mentioned below:

 |